michami/MBR/README.md

 ### Using A Coin

-You can replace a die by flipping a coin twice and adding up the values:
+Flip a coin twice, adding up the values:

 * The **first** flip has a value of **1** if heads.
 * The **second** flip has a value of **2** if heads.